lix2ng/qdsv/README.md

 It's intended for use in a bootloader for Secure Firmware Update or Secure Boot.
 Since verifier was my main focus, I named the package "qdsv".
 The signing and DH routines are still available in the source.

 A few words about performance data: they are collected on uVision instruction set simulator, which has some limitations.
 The cycle numbers are by no means accurate.
-However if your MCU has code cache (most fast ones have), Flash wait cycles can be ignored if you're counting milli-seconds.
+However if your MCU has code cache (most fast ones do), Flash wait cycles can be ignored if you're counting milli-seconds.
 M0 and M3 should be pretty close, but M4 and M7 have pipelined long MAC instructions and M7 is dual-issue, you may expect 100-300Kc extra savings.

 You'll need arm-none-eabi-gcc to compile.
 Details are all in the code comments.